dockstore/dockstore-documentation/docs/advanced-topics/best-practices/notebook-portability.rst

 GitHub Codespaces
 -----------------

 To launch a notebook to a GitHub Codespace, the repo must include a dev container file that specifies the path of the notebook file and to launch the Codespace notebook extensions.
-See :doc:`"Launch with GitHub Codespaces" <../../launch-with/github-codespaces-launch-with>` page for more details.
+See :doc:`Launch with GitHub Codespaces <../../launch-with/github-codespaces-launch-with>` page for more details.

 Help Us
 -------